EricSihaoLin/agile-git-hw/README.md

 * protecting the company’s brand through product excellence.

 Although I believe that the fourth lesson is a given when working for a company, I think it’s important to think about starting strong in a project; more specifically, developers should test for bugs and communicate with stakeholders and the rest of the team early on to continue producing quality software and avoid disaster at the end of the project’s deadline.
 In addition, developers should always hold onto the development process fundamentals and not be distracted by new technologies that are coming out.

+## Comment by Wagner Colodette
+The first lesson ("Culture counts") resonated with me a great deal.
+Having a well defined company culture impacts everything from how teams work and communicate to whether or not a hiring decision gets made (the individual may be brilliant, but are they the right fit for the company).
+I believe this is true for almost any group, whether it be a small team or an organization with teams across the globe.